hhilbig/gerda/README.md

 ## Note

 For a complete list of available datasets and their descriptions, use the `gerda_data_list()` function.
+This function either prints a formatted table to the console and invisibly returns a tibble or directly returns the tibble without printing.

 ## Feedback